waynodiablo/Oystercard/bookmark_manager/18_adding_user_accounts.md

 ## To complete this challenge, you will need to

 - [ ] Write a failing feature test that checks the following:
-  - [ ] when a user signs up the `User` count increases by 1
+  - [ ] when a user signs up, the `User` count increases by 1
   - [ ] the page displays a welcome message to the new user
-  - [ ] the email address on that user in the database is correct.
+  - [ ] the email address for that user in the database is correct.
-- [ ] As usual this test should fail, make it pass with the appropriate changes to your models, views and controllers.
+- [ ] Make the test pass
 - [ ] Ensure that your `User` model supports an encrypted Password
 - [ ] Ensure that Sinatra is configured to have encrypted sessions
 - [ ] Deploy to heroku and perform manual test for this functionality